-Stockholder Proposals for the 2022 Annual Meeting of Stockholders
+Stockholder Proposals for the 2023 Annual Meeting of Stockholders

-In accordance with Rule 14a-8 of the Exchange Act ("Rule 14a-8"), any proposal of a stockholder intended to be included in our proxy statement for the 2022 Annual Meeting must be received by us no later than October 29, 2021, unless the date of our 2022 Annual Meeting of Stockholders is more than 30 days before or afterApril 20, 2022, in which case the proposal must be received a reasonable time before we begin to print and mail our proxy materials.
+In accordance with Rule 14a-8 of the Exchange Act ("Rule 14a-8"), any proposal of a stockholder intended to be included in our proxy statement for the 2023 Annual Meeting must be received by us no later than October 31, 2022, unless the date of our 2023 Annual Meeting of Stockholders is more than 30 days before or after April 14, 2023, in which case the proposal must be received a reasonable time before we begin to print and mail our proxy materials.

-A stockholder nomination of a person for election to our Board of Directors or a proposal for consideration at our 2022 Annual Meeting not intended to be included in our proxy statement pursuant to Rule 14a-8 must be submitted in accordance with the advance notice procedures and other requirements set forth in our Bylaws.
-Pursuant to our Bylaws, if a stockholder wishes to present such a nomination or proposal for consideration at an annual meeting, he or she must deliver written notice of the proposal to our Corporate Secretary no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day prior to the first anniversary of the preceding year's annual meeting.
-For our 2022 Annual Meeting, this notice must be received no earlier than the close of business on December 21, 2021, and no later than the close of business on January 20, 2022.
+A stockholder nomination of a person for election to our Board of Directors or a proposal for consideration at our 2023 Annual Meeting not intended to be included in our proxy statement pursuant to Rule 14a-8 must be submitted in accordance with the advance notice procedures and other requirements set forth in our Bylaws.
+Pursuant to our Bylaws, if a stockholder wishes to present such a nomination or proposal for consideration at an Annual Meeting, he or she must deliver written notice of the proposal to our Corporate Secretary no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day prior to the first anniversary of the preceding year's Annual Meeting.
+For our 2023 Annual Meeting, this notice must be received no earlier than the close of business on December 15, 2022, and no later than the close of business on January 13, 2023.